 Executive Director: Melanie Addington

-Melanie has worked with the festival since 2006 in various capacities and has taken on the role of Executive Director for the 2016 festival.
-She also directs, writes, and produces films and serves on the Mississippi Film and Video Alliance as President.
+Melanie has worked with the festival since 2006 in various capacities and became Executive Director in August 2015.
+She also directs, writes, and produces films and serves on the Mississippi Film Alliance as President.
 She co-founded OxFilm, the Yoknapatawpha Arts Council's program to lend equipment to Oxford filmmakers.
 Contact: melanieaddington [at] oxfordfilmfest.com

 Co-Volunteer Coordinator: Sarah Wadford

 2018 will be Sarah's 8th year of volunteering with OXFF.
 Sarah ended up at Oxford Film Fest after a spontaneous movie night with her husband and hasn’t wanted to leave since.
 She enjoys time with her husband and 3 kids, cool socks and trying to guess where people are from by their accent.
 Contact at offvolunteer [@] oxfordfilmfest.com